(this page is still being updated – feel free to send in any suggestions to firstname.lastname@example.org)

 Woman on the Edge of Time – Marge Piercy.
 This alternates between Utopian and dystopian visions of the future – may well inspire you.

 It was reading ‘Stark’ by Ben Elton that turned me onto green issues.
-Ben Elton’s first three novels: ‘Stark’, ‘This Other Eden’ and ‘Gridlock’ all integrate green issues into exciting plots in a fabulous way.
 At the same time I was laughing till I cried, and frantically turning the page to see what happened next, I was also becoming aware of issues such as ethical investment, the power of the media, sustainable transport options, resource issues and climate change.
+Ben Elton’s first three novels: ‘Stark’, ‘This Other Eden’ and ‘Gridlock’ all integrate green issues into exciting plots in a fabulous way (although I on re-reading Gridlock, I found it hadn’t dated as well as the others).

 A relatively abstract film with no conventional plot, rather a series of photographs portraying the relationships between nature and humanity.
 It has a strong environmental essence about it.